-Learn how to send data from any source (e.g. Facebook, ads, a CRM, a form, email,...) to Unless to create a personalized website experience.
+Learn how to send data from any source (e.g. Facebook, ads, a CRM, a form, email,...) to Unless to create an improved website experience.

 What are URL parameters?

 Parameters are little snippets of information, added to a URL.
-They transfer information between places and are great for creating a personalized website experience.
+They transfer information between places and are great for creating an enhanced website experience.

 The information transferred through parameters can come from